 Art editor jobs encompass a variety of titles and duties.
 Positions may range from assistant editor to freelance editor to publisher, who oversees all of an art institution's publications.

-According to the U.S. Bureau of Labor Statistics (BLS), job opportunities for all types of editors are predicted to decrease by five percent from 2014-2024 (www.bls.gov).
+According to the U.S. Bureau of Labor Statistics (BLS), job opportunities for all types of editors are predicted to decline from 2018-2028 (www.bls.gov).
 Specific data for art editors is not provided.
-In May of 2015, the BLS reported that editors in general earned a median annual wage of $56,010.
+In May of 2018, the BLS reported that editors in general earned a mean annual wage of $69,480.